julien123123/pico-epaper/README.md

 The parameters are exactly the same as the show() method.

+Use show_ram() to refresh the display when you are done.

 >[!NOTE]
 >  The display ram dont have any transparency, if you send a buffer to the display RAM, you override what was there before.